naaaargle/Learning-Resources/data_structures_javascript/binary_search_tree.md

 This source is linked by the MDN (Mozilla Developer Network).

 ## Includes:
-- How to traverse.
+- How to traverse
-- Check its contents.
+- Check its contents
-- Add.
+- Add
-- Remove.
+- Remove
 - Etc..